Constitution of Carthage: Brief history of the question

 For a long time, the question of Carthage's constitution revolved around the debate over kingship in Carthage.
 Classical authors considered that a monarchy had existed in the city, and even in the early 20th century, Karl Julius Beloch fiercely defended the thesis of the existence of Carthaginian kings.
 Indeed, the city's suffetes are referred to as "kings" in classical sources.
 These sources use terminology that is specific to their political context and could only give an approximate view of Punic institutions.

-One of the main arguments in favor of kings was the proven existence of Phoenician monarchies that combined political and religious power, as in the 5th century BC (sarcophagus of Eshmounazor).
+One of the main arguments in favor of kings was the proven existence of Phoenician monarchies that combined political and religious power, as in the 5th century BC Sarcophagus of Eshmunazar II.
 There has also been much debate as to whether the Barcids established a kingdom in Spain when they conquered the Iberian populations.
 While Hédi Dridi acknowledges the principle of succession in this family, he considers that there is no evidence of kingship to date, not even the themes used on Hispanic coinage.

 As early as the beginning of the 20th century, Stéphane Gsell expressed serious doubts on the matter, and referred to the "synonymy of the terms basileus, rex and sufes".
 The issue was taken up by Gilbert Charles-Picard, who took it a step further by seeking to develop an internal history of Carthage based on the presumed reigns of kings identified for the 5th century BC.
 However, the same author largely questioned his assertions at the end of his life.
-Nonetheless, Carthage did experience coup attempts, such as that of Malchus in the life century BC and of Bomilcar at the time of Agathocles of Syracuse's attack (5th century BC).
+Nonetheless, Carthage did experience coup attempts, such as that of Malchus in the fifth century BC and of Bomilcar at the time of Agathocles of Syracuse's attack (5th century BC).
 Most specialists today agree that the Carthaginian political system cannot be assimilated into a monarchy.